oracle/truffleruby/doc/contributor/how-to-guide.md

     sizeMethodName);
 ```

-If there are more than 3 arguments - they may be passes as an Array:
+If there are more than 3 arguments - they may be passed as an `Object[]`:

 ```java
 // TruffleRegexpNodes